Alopecia universalis

 Alopecia universalis (AU), also known as alopecia areata universalis, is a medical condition involving the loss of all body hair, including eyebrows, eyelashes, chest hair, armpit hair, and pubic hair.
-It is the most severe form of alopecia areata.
-People with the disease are usually healthy and have no other symptoms and a normal life expectancy.
+It is the most severe form of alopecia areata (AA).
+People with the condition are usually healthy and have no other symptoms and a normal life expectancy.

 Causes

 Alopecia universalis can occur at any age, and is currently believed to be an autoimmune disorder, in which a person's immune system attacks the hair follicles.
 Genetic factors may contribute to AU, as about 20% of those affected have a family member with alopecia.